josinoff718/sniperbot/README.md

-# Sniper Bot
+# Sniper Bot (Filtered + Trusted Wallets)
-Auto-trading bot configured for Solana with Telegram alerts and Axiom filtering. test deploy
+This version copies two trusted wallets with no filters, and applies filters for all others.